Contact Lens Care

 The contact lens exam involves a detailed measurement of the front surface of the eye.
 Our doctors will use special instrumentation to evaluate your prescription, and use that unique data to recommend the best contact lens option for your eyes based on size, prescription, preference, and lifestyle.
 The selected contact lenses are then evaluated on the eye to assess proper fit, movement, and vision.

 •Monovision (One Eye Distance / One Eye Near)

-Specialty contact lenses such as scleral lenses are often used for “hard-to-fit” cases.
-Common eye conditions that may require scleral contact lenses include:
+Specialty contact lenses such as scleral lenses, rigid gas permeable lenses (RGP), and hybrid contact lenses are often used for “hard-to-fit” cases.
+Common eye conditions that may require specialty contact lenses like sclerals include:

 ·Keratoconus / Pellucid Marginal Degeneration